Creative ways to use “liquid gold” organic argan oil for its hair, skin, and beauty benefitsPosted on August 6, 2019 Written by: 100% PURE®

 DIY Scrub Base

-Last on our list of little-known Argan oil uses is its ability to extract bacteria from your mouth, though oil-pulling.
+Last on our list of little-known argan oil benefits is its ability to extract bacteria from your mouth, though oil-pulling.
 Oil pulling is the act of putting a small amount of pure, edible oil (about 1 tbsp) in your mouth, and pulling the oil back and forth through your teeth.
-Coconut oil is the mainstream star of this trendy form of mouth-maintenance, but Argan oil works as well.
+Coconut oil is the mainstream star of this trendy form of mouth-maintenance, but argan oil works as well.
 Oil pulling is suggested to lessen bad breath, reduce harmful bacteria from the teeth and tongue, and condition healthier gums.
-We’ll call that another win for liquid gold Argan oil!
+We’ll call that another win for liquid gold argan oil!